DigitalCompanion/nel-wikipedia/README.md

 ## Entity Linking with Wikipedia and Wikidata

+Original at https://github.com/explosion/projects, this is a rewrite for multiprocessing of nel-wikipedia.

 These scripts are provided on an as-is basis.
 Questions around usage of these scripts are best asked at StackOverflow.
 Note that processing the whole of Wikipedia will require a lot of resources and can be overkill for your specific use-case.